-Essentially, PIC18F85J90 family devices have three independent clock sources:
+Essentially, PIC18F87J90 family devices have three independent clock sources:

 - · Primary oscillators

-- Secondary oscillators
+- · Secondary oscillators

-- Internal oscillator
+- · Internal oscillator

 The primary oscillators can be thought of as the main device oscillators.
 These are any external oscillators connected to the OSC1 and OSC2 pins, and include the External Crystal and Resonator modes and the External Clock modes.
-In some circumstances, the internal oscillator block may be considered a primary oscillator.
+If selected by the FOSC<2:0> Configuration bits, the internal oscillator block (either the 31 kHz INTRC or the 8 MHz INTOSC source) may be considered a primary oscillator.
 The particular mode is defined by the FOSC Configuration bits.
 The details of these modes are covered in Section 2.4 "External Oscillator Modes".

 The secondary oscillators are external clock sources that are not connected to the OSC1 or OSC2 pins.
 These sources may continue to operate even after the controller is placed in a power-managed mode.

-PIC18F85J90 family devices offer the Timer1 oscillator as a secondary oscillator source.
-This oscillator, in all power-managed modes, is often the time base for functions such as a Real-Time Clock.
-The Timer1 oscillator is discussed in greater detail in Section 11.3 "Timer1 Oscillator"
+PIC18F87J90 family devices offer the Timer1 oscillator as a secondary oscillator source.
+This oscillator, in all power-managed modes, is often the time base for functions such as a Real-Time Clock (RTC).
+The Timer1 oscillator is discussed in greater detail in Section 11.0 "Timer1 Module".